Historical Roth IRA Contribution Limits Since The Beginning

 One of the problems I see with a traditional IRA and a Roth IRA is that the investor tends to invest in stocks and index funds they don't know much about.
 Further, they tend to trade too often, thereby hurting their returns.
 I've seen many individual investors really blow themselves up by trading too much.

 The key to successful long-term investing is to invest in well constructed portfolio appropriate for your risk tolerance.
-As a result, I highly recommend opening up a Roth IRA with Wealthfront, the leading digital wealth advisor today.
-They will construct a Roth IRA portfolio for you after you answer a few questions.
+As a result, I highly recommend opening up a Roth IRA.
+If you want advice on how to invest, seek the guidance of a financial advisor.

 If you make an IRA contribution between January 2 and the tax deadline, designate which tax year your contributions are for clarity.
 This is important because you can also contribute to current year IRAs during the same time frame.